FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Live Website

-Experience Standup Wiki live at [www.standupwiki.com](https://www.standupwiki.com).
-Explore your favorite standup comedians and specials, and engage with a community of fellow comedy enthusiasts.
+[www.standupwiki.com](https://www.standupwiki.com).
+Explore your favorite standup comedians and specials, and watch free standup specials.

 ## Project Overview

-Standup Wiki is a unique web platform dedicated to standup comedy enthusiasts.
+Standup Wiki is a unique web platform dedicated to standup comedy fans.
 It aggregates a comprehensive collection of standup comedians and their specials, offering a singular destination for fans to explore, watch, and engage with content.
 This project aims to fill the gap in the market where no existing platform provides a vertical focus exclusively on standup comedy.

 ## Why Standup Wiki?